GLP-1 medications explained: how they work and which is right for you

 What does GLP-1 stand for?

 GLP-1 stands for glucagon-like peptide-1.
-It is a hormone produced naturally in the gut after eating that helps regulate blood sugar, appetite and digestion.
+It is a hormone your gut makes naturally after you eat.
+It helps control blood sugar, appetite and digestion.

-GLP-1 receptor agonist medicines mimic this hormone in a longer-lasting form.
+GLP-1 receptor agonist medicines copy this hormone in a form that lasts much longer.

 Are GLP-1 medications safe for long-term use?

-Long-term safety data extending beyond 5 years are available for several GLP-1 agonists.
-They are generally well tolerated, with gastrointestinal symptoms being the main concern.
+We have long-term safety data going beyond 5 years for several GLP-1 agonists.
+They are generally well tolerated.
+Gut symptoms are the main concern.

-Cardiovascular outcome trials have shown net health benefits for several agents.
+Heart outcome trials have shown an overall health benefit for several of these medicines.

 Can GLP-1 medications be used with metformin?

 Yes.
-GLP-1 receptor agonists are commonly prescribed alongside metformin.
-The combination is well established and recommended in NICE guidelines for type 2 diabetes.
+Doctors often prescribe GLP-1 receptor agonists alongside metformin.
+This is a well established combination, and NICE guidelines recommend it for type 2 diabetes.

 Do you regain weight after stopping GLP-1 medications?

-Studies show that most patients regain a significant proportion of lost weight within 12 months of stopping treatment.
+Studies show that most people regain a large part of their lost weight within 12 months of stopping treatment.

-This is why NICE guidance supports long-term use where the benefits are maintained and the patient continues to meet prescribing criteria.
+This is why NICE guidance supports long-term use, as long as the benefits hold up and the patient still meets the prescribing criteria.

 Which GLP-1 medication is the strongest for weight loss?

-Tirzepatide (Mounjaro) at 15 mg weekly has produced the largest average weight loss in clinical trials at 22.5% of body weight.
-Semaglutide 2.
+Tirzepatide (Mounjaro) at 15 mg weekly has given the biggest average weight loss in trials, at 22.5% of body weight.
+Semaglutide 2.4 mg (Wegovy) comes next, with about 15% weight loss.

 Sources